Comes from a place of safety and security that only a home can bring

 - Manage the affiliate office by directing, training, supervising, and recognizing the paid and volunteer staff in the performance of assigned duties.

-- With the DOO, establish office procedures, guidelines, and performance standards.
+- Establish office procedures, guidelines, and performance standards.

-- Maintain a climate which attracts, keeps, and motivates staff and volunteers.
+- Maintain an organizational culture which attracts, keeps, and motivates staff and volunteers.

 - Ensure communication of relevant issues flows among all groups.